U.S. Relations With Norway

 Bilateral Economic Relations

 The United States and Norway have a dynamic economic partnership that is creating jobs, driving the development of safe and secure energy sources, and fostering a healthy environment.
-As the world’s third largest exporter of natural gas and tenth largest exporter of oil, Norway plays an important stabilizing role in energy markets and energy security.
+As the world’s third-largest exporter of natural gas and eighth-largest exporter of oil, Norway plays an important stabilizing role in energy markets and energy security.
 Many U.S. companies participate in Norway’s petroleum sector, and vice versa.
-Norway is the only developed country to have achieved compliant status under the Extractive Industries Transparency Initiative (EITI).
-In September, the United States committed to implement the EITI as part of its OGP National Action Plan.
 The United States and Norway are also committed to increasing access to modern energy services for the 1.4 billion people on the planet today who do not have any access to energy.